Cais/opus-primus/readme.txt

 change or modification to the actual file.

 == Changelog ==
-Recent changelog as of February 6, 2016
+Recent changelog as of July 2016
-= Version 1.4.2 =
+= Version 1.5 =
 * Released ...

 = Code =
 * Changed aperture from `F` to `f /`
+* Miscellaneous "escaping" improvements
+* Miscellaneous incline comments/documentation updates

 = CSS =
 * Changed input text field height to `auto`

+= Miscellaneous =
+* Implement more strict adherence to WordPress Coding Standards

 /** ------------------------------------------------------------------------- */
 = Version 1.4.1 =